 The power of the dog nose can also help them find that wrapped box of chocolates under the Christmas tree or hidden away for Valentine's Day.
 I know one Beagle who learned to open the pantry, and he loved to eat the brownie mix.

 Question: What should I do if my pet accidentally eats chocolate?
 What symptoms should I watch for?

 Answer: Call your regular veterinarian or local emergency/referral veterinary hospital for recommendations.

 It helps to have the candy wrapper with the list of ingredients and percentage of cacao or cocoa in the product.

 Monitor your pet for hyperactivity, elevated heart rate, vomiting/diarrhea, tremors, twitches and seizures although preventive treatment long before any of these symptoms is the best approach.

-If you have access to the Internet, check out www.veterinarypartner.com and look up chocolate toxicity.
-The website has an excellent chart comparing the number of ounces of chocolate a pet would need to ingest for toxicity.
+Check out www.veterinarypartner.com and look up chocolate toxicity.
+This website has an excellent chart comparing the number of ounces of chocolate a pet would need to ingest for toxicity.
 READ MORE HERE.

 |Topper at the Beach|